AdobeDocs/campaign-standard.en/help/automating/using/external-api.md

 The main characteristics of this activity are:

-* Ability to pass data in a JSON format to a 3rd party HTTP API endpoint
+* Ability to pass data in a JSON format to a 3rd party REST API endpoint
 * Ability to receive a JSON response back, map it to output tables and pass downstream to other workflow activities.
 * Failure management with an outbound specific transition